Fine Free FAQ

 All materials are fine free with a few exceptions, including Library of Things (such as hotspots and computers) and Interlibrary Loan.
 For specific details, please review our loan information.

 Yes, our patrons are great about returning materials.
 Materials still have due dates, and patrons are still responsible to return items to the library.
-Being a fines free library allows grace when “life happens,” and we still require the materials back.
+Being a fine free library allows grace when “life happens,” and we still require the materials back.

 What happens if I don’t return items by the due date?